For more information or to get a quote contact us today

 truck driver standing in front of semi truck cab

 With that in mind, it’s essential that all commercial truck drivers do their utmost to remain safe on the roads.
-We’ve compiled a handy list of nine safety tips for commercial truck drivers to follow.
+Here’s a list of 10 tips for safety for commercial truck drivers.

 5. Take Adequate Breaks

 Lack of sleep is a leading cause of accidents on the highways.
-The National Highway Transportation Safety Administration estimates that as many as 100,000 accidents annually are caused by drowsy or tired drivers.
-The bottom line is don’t drive if you’re tired.
+The NHTSA estimates that 633 fatal motor vehicle crashes in the U.S. involved drowsy drivers in 2023.
+The bottom line is, don’t drive if you’re tired.
 Stop, have a nap or a break, and only continue if you feel adequately rested.

 6. Put Your Phone Away

 When you use your phone while driving, your eyes leave the road.
-This makes you six times more likely to be involved in a collision.
+Data from 2022 indicates that 11% of all reported motor vehicle crashes were affected by distracted driving in the U.S. In 368 fatal crashes, at least one driver was using a cell phone at the time of the crash.
 Only look at your phone if you are having a break and not driving.
 If you need to make a call, use a hands-free or voice-activated system that doesn’t require you to look away from the road.

 Using a GPS system specially designed for truckers will let you know essential information to keep you safe, especially if you’re driving to an unfamiliar area.
 They’re worth the investment.

 Most commercial truck drivers are surprised to learn that their employer, business, or homeowners insurance policies don’t give them the liability coverage they need.
-Opting for full customized coverage for liability such as that offered by XINSURANCE can protect you from the cost of liability claims.
+Opting for a fully customized coverage solution for liability may protect you from the cost of liability claims up to policy limits in the event of a covered claim.
+XINSURANCE works with commercial truckers to find solutions offering more comprehensive coverage and peace of mind.

-XINSURANCE is powered by Evolution Insurance Brokers, LC (“EIB”), an excess and surplus lines insurance brokerage.
-We can provide comprehensive coverage solutions for an industry that many insurers are backing out of.
-Through our unique approach, we can offer coverage solutions even if you have a claims history or have been refused coverage in the past.
+XINSURANCE can work with you to discover comprehensive coverage solutions for an industry that many insurers are backing out of.
+Through our unique approach, we can offer coverage solutions even if you have a claims history or have been refused coverage by another insurance company.

 Rick LindseyAuthored by Rick J. Lindsey, President, Chairman, and CEO of XINSURANCE